 Your local EDA is made up of a board of members who are also community members.

 Board members are the driving force of your local EDA.
 The board is generally appointed by local governments, such as your town council or county commission.
-The board members work together with your local governments and business leaders so that your community becomes a competitive location.
+The board members work together with your local governments and business leaders so that your community becomes a thriving location.
 They’re your friends and neighbors and work hard to create, maintain, and increase good job opportunities that are the foundation of prosperous communities.
 They care because they live here, too!
 They want a healthy economic climate for workers and businesses both.
 When good-neighbor businesses are looking to open, you want them to choose your town.

 If you’re interested in starting a small business or are just a curious community member and would like to learn more about your local EDA, contact us.
 We’ll help you get in touch!